-Bailouts, bonuses and immoral practices: should I switch my bank?
+Bailouts, bonuses and immoral practices: switching to ethical banks

 Dr Gary Robertshaw

-It is quite remarkable that, despite outrage at banker bonuses, taxpayer bailouts, mis selling scandals, rate fixing, branch closures, PPI fines and broken cash points along with a seemingly endless list of unethical and immoral practices, people still choose to stay with their existing bank.
-And that tends to be one of the big four.
+Ethical banks.
+It is quite remarkable that, despite outrage at banker bonuses, taxpayer bailouts, mis selling scandals, rate fixing, branch closures, PPI fines and broken cash points along with a seemingly endless list of unethical and immoral practices, people still choose to stay with their existing bank rather than switching to ethical banks.
 If people are not motivated to switch banks now, when will they ever be?

 Perhaps it is general lack of awareness of ethical banks and the perceived hassle of switching accounts, direct debits and changing over cards and cheque books.
 In a way it is frustration versus apathy.
 How far do the big banks have to push us to cause large scale switching?